BENEATHA: I mean it! I’m just tired of hearing about God all the time. What has He got to do with anything? Does he pay tuition? (Act 1, Scene 1)

 After Beneatha insults Walter by calling him an assimilationist, Ruth asks her what the term means.
 Beneatha provides the definition, making it clear that an assimilationist is not a person she could respect.
 Beneatha’s progressive social views are at odds with her brother’s desire to give in to Lindner and accommodate white culture.

 BENEATHA: That was what one person could do for another, fix him up – sew up the problem, make him all right again.
 That was the most marvelous thing in the world…I wanted to do that.
 I always thought it was the one concrete thing in the world that a human being could do.
 Fix up the sick, you know – and make them whole again.
 This was truly being God…I wanted to cure.
 It used to be so important to me.
 I wanted to cure.
 It used to matter.
 I used to care.
-I mean about people and how their bodies hurt… (Act III, scene i)
+I mean about people and how their bodies hurt… (Act 3, Scene 1)